rayaneB0t/AI-Powered-Trip-Personal-Assistant/README.md

 # AI Powered Trip Personal Assistant Robot: Atlas

 ## Overview
 Atlas is a conversational travel assistant designed to help users plan their journeys and explore destinations.
 This thesis utilizes the Furhat API to create interactive and engaging conversations with users.
-The assistant provides information about travel destinations, tips, and allows users to express emotions through emojis.
+The assistant provides information about travel destinations, tips, and allows users to express emotions through conversations.
 <img width="1124" alt="Screenshot 2024-01-16 at 22 27 55" src="https://github.com/rayaneB0t/AI-Powered-Trip-Personal-Assistant/assets/83134555/e9b91120-5288-42f7-b252-f7c71be1f0de">